gwatts/pinfinder/README.md

 OS specific security restrictions) should deliver the right result.
 Take a look at the Troubleshooting section if you run into issues.

-By defalut, it will print out the passcode for all devices it can find an unencrypted backup for, dispalying the most recently backed up first.
+By default, it will print out the passcode for all devices it can find an unencrypted backup for, displaying the most recently backed up first.

 ### Windows